martiKallas/AudioShake/README.md

 an application such as TeamSpeak, it can be difficult to get the volumes of both TeamSpeak and the game at optimal levels.

 This program will monitor the audio output of a user-indicated "Primary" program(s).
+In the current iteration, the user makrs the Primary program by checking the "Listen To" column.
 When there is output from the Primary program, all other user-indicated audio sources will be dimmed to allow the user to better hear the Primary program.
 The non-primary sources will be brought up to their previous levels as soon as the Primary program is silent.